Farhan-S/flutter_monorepo_clean_architecture/DEVELOPMENT_GUIDELINES.md

-# Development Guidelines - Flutter Dio Network Config Template
+# Development Guidelines - Flutter Mono Repo Clean Architecture Template

 This guide provides step-by-step instructions for common development tasks in this Flutter template.
 Follow these guidelines to maintain consistency with the Clean Architecture pattern and BLoC state management.